discretize/discretize-guides/fractals/underground-facility/index.md

 <Grid>
 <Column>
-You can either stack <Effect name="stealth"/> and skip towards the Endboss together or let the Mesmer teleport ahead and do a <Skill id="10197"/>.
-In the latter case, `/gg` after placing the portal to reset cooldowns and take it together.
+You can either stack <Effect name="stealth"/> and skip towards the Endboss together or let the <Specialization name="mesmer"/> teleport ahead and do a <Skill id="10197"/>.
+In the latter case, <Specialization name="mesmer"/> does `/gg` after placing the portal to reset cooldowns so do not resurrect until <Specialization name="mesmer"/> is done, then take the portal together.
 Keep in mind the maximum range.

 After loosing potential aggro of the mobs from the corridor, pull the boss to the next lava bucket, trigger it to inflict _Superheated_ for 10x damage and nuke.
 Stay on the boss as long as possible before moving to the next bucket but pay attention to his _Mending_ heal skill, which can be interrupted by simply attacking him as long as the Superheated debuff is up.